 The Proust Questionnaire

-These questions are considered to be some of the most revealing.
+These questions are some of the most revealing.
 The answers are supposed to tell you almost anything you need to know about someone’s personality.

 Some people answer these questions for themselves.
 Some celebrities have answered them publicly as well.
-They can also be used to dive deeper into your character.
+They are also used to dive deeper into your character.

-Answer these 35 questions honestly from the perspective of your character:
+Answer these 35 questions from the perspective of your character:

 - What is your idea of perfect happiness?